10 Things I Learned From My Depression-Era Grandparents

 Do you remember the corner shoe repair shop?
 I do and it's long gone.
 We can of course repair our own goods, and there are repair and bartering movements that exist that advocate this basic notion of self-sufficiency.
 Hopefully, we never lose this instinct.

-5. Putting Back for a Rainy Day
+5. Saving for a Rainy Day

 Many preppers, often portrayed as being paranoid nut jobs, are simply following the old common sense creed of saving for a rainy day.
 Whether you identify with the term prepper or not, if you save cash and goods now for use later, then you're practicing preparedness skills.
 My grandparents had a huge garden when I was small and my grandma and aunts would can many bushels of produce to put back through the winter.